 Generations Won't Mix Unless You Train Them

 For a luxury retailer, it makes sense to target Boomers.
 After all, according to a May 2020 report by Nielsen and BoomAgers, while Boomers represent 44% of the U.S. population, their buying power is considerable.
-They’re projected to hold 70% of U.S. disposable income in the next five years.
+They will hold 70% of U.S. disposable income in the next five years.
 In short, they have expendable cash and an eye for quality.
 Boomers are a huge market in terms of population and capital.
 However, they’re not the only market.
-Focusing on them is a good bet, but it still results in a smaller pool of potential customers.
-Due to this smaller market segment, and the nature of the items sold, luxury retailers have to maintain high conversion rates.
+Focusing on them is a good bet but still results in a smaller pool of potential customers.
+Due to this smaller market segment and the nature of the items sold, luxury retailers must maintain high conversion rates.
 This requires giving Boomers and Millennials what they want regarding products and shopping experiences.

 Looking at the other side of the sales relationship, luxury retailers are more likely to hire Millennials for their sales force because most Millennials have no illusions about retail providing a path to prosperity and are resigned to work for typically lower pay if the job suits their lifestyle.
 Millennials also benefit the brand because of their natural disposition toward collaboration, inclusiveness, and self-sufficiency.
 There are many good reasons why retailers depend on Millennials for the bulk of their salesforce.
 The problem is this generation has an almost polar-opposite attitude to the Boomer generation they’re selling to.